Mayank080902/E-Commerce-Data-Analysis/README.md

 # E-Commerce-Data-Analysis
-Setup and Execution (Using Google Colab)
+A. Setup and Execution (Using Google Colab)

 To reproduce the analysis and results, you only need a Google account.

 1. Access the Notebook and Data